 What Is Limu?

 Limu, also called Limu moui – is a brown seaweed or algae.
 The scientific name for brown algae is Phaeophyceae.
-According to a YouTube video I found, it's pronounced (FI-oh-fEE-she-I).
-Here is the Phaeophyceae Wikipedia page.
+It's pronounced (FI-oh-fEE-she-I).

 The specific type of brown algae mentioned on the bottle of Limu is called Sphaerotrichia Divaricata.
 All Limu supplements contain this is the type of brown seaweed.

 Like all plants, there are thousands of individual ingredients, although when it comes to Limu, one ingredient – called Fucoidan – is often highlighted as its main active ingredient.
 Fucoidan is pounced, “FU-coy-din.”

 According to the bottle I found on 1 oz (30 ml) of Limu Original has 33 servings and the following nutrition information: